-With an economy that has almost tripled in size over the past twenty years, Turkey hopes to continue their economic expansion and become one of the world’s 10 largest economies by the year 2023.
-Turkey has also been focused on expanding their energy supply to support this growing economy.
+With an economy that has almost tripled in size over the past twenty years, Turkey hopes to continue its economic expansion and become one of the world’s 10 largest economies by the year 2023.
+Turkey has also been focused on expanding its energy supply to support this growing economy.
 With these national goals in mind, many environmentalists around the world are concerned as to how Turkey’s leaders will address climate change during this strategic period.

 Welcome to Turkey

 Turkey geographically and culturally straddles Europe and Asia.
-While Istanbul sits in Europe and is this continent’s third largest city, 95% of the rest of Turkey is located in Asia.
+While Istanbul sits in Europe and is this continent’s third-largest city, 95% of the rest of Turkey is located in Asia.
 Originally founded in 1923, modern-day Turkey grew out of the remnants of the Ottoman Empire.
 After decades of one-party rule, the country embraced multi-party politics in 1950.

 Turkey’s free-market economy is becoming increasingly dominated by its industry and service sectors, whereas its agricultural sector has become less prominent.
 These changes have arisen as a result of Turkey privatizing many of its formerly state-run industries, some of which include the banking, transport, and communication industries.
-In recent years, there has been a significant rise of entrepreneurialism in Turkey, thereby driving the economy in completely new directions.
+In recent years, there has been a significant rise in entrepreneurialism in Turkey, thereby driving the economy in completely new directions.

 Environmental Issues of Turkey

 As with most developed nations, Turkey has had to pay an environmental price for its industrialization.